Usability Metrics that Matter: A Practical Approach to Measuring Usability

 - How well does the product meet customers' expectations and needs?

-When evaluating user experience, it’s essential to gauge a variety of metrics to capture both quantitative and qualitative metrics of user interactions.
+When evaluating user experience, it’s essential to gauge a variety of data points to capture both quantitative and qualitative metrics of user interactions.
 While there are several approaches to classifying the metrics, it can be broadly divided into two categories:

 - Quantitative (objective) behavioral metrics: track how users interact or behave with your product (e.g., Task success, feature usage, churn and retention rate).